Vortitron/WeatherAnimations/README.md

 - Multiple transition types for smooth weather changes
 - Support for both static and animated icons
 - Simple button interface for demonstration
+- Idle timeout functionality to display weather after inactivity
+- Wake from weather display with any button press

 ## Hardware Requirements